Frequently Asked Questions

 The user account holder will receive an email from us when it is time to renew the validity period for another 12 months.
 If the LEI is not renewed, we will inform when it becomes inactive, i.e. 'lapses'.

 You need to make sure that the data kept in the register is still correct or otherwise corrected.
 Such information includes legal name, legal address, headquarters address, applicable business registry and business registry number.
-In addition, you will be requested to confirm information about the ownership structure of your legal entity as well as billing information (for invoicing purposes).
+In addition, you will be requested to confirm information about the ownership structure of your legal entity.

 Early renewal and payment do not affect (shorten) the current validity period.
 Instead, UKLEI waits for the prolongation until close to the LEI's expiry date - regardless of when the payment is received.

-UKLEI recommends immediate payment of order confirmations to avoid invalidity of the LEI for a period.
+UKLEI recommends immediate payment to avoid invalidity of the LEI for a period.

 As it often takes 1-2 business days to receive and register a payment, these delays sometimes allow for reminders to be sent out.